 For instance, if you read the questions first, if a question has specific lines associated with it (e.g. "In lines 10-38"), only read those specific lines to answer it; do not pull your answer from the rest of the passage.

-Compare the above advice to a strategy for if you skim first: get used to noticing words and phrases like "however" and "in contrast."
+On the other hand, if you skim first, get used to noticing words and phrases like "however" and "in contrast."
 These words are important because they indicate a change in tone, as in:

-More Strategy Suggestions
+More Passage-Reading Strategy Suggestions

 The passage you read first can make a big difference if you tend to run out of time.
-Scan through all the passages in the section and see if any subject matter looks easier to tackle for you, then start with those, rather than taking the section in order.
+Scan through all the passages in the section and see if any subject matter looks easier to tackle for you and then start with those, rather than taking the section in order.
 That way, you won’t be rushing through and getting things wrong on passages you should get and can with a clear mind devote yourself to passages that are more difficult for you.